kangata/herobot/CONTRIBUTING.md

-# Contributing to Herobot Enterprise Application
+# Contributing to Herobot Application

-Thank you for your interest in contributing to the Herobot Enterprise Application!
+Thank you for your interest in contributing to the Herobot Application!
 This guide will help you get started with development and ensure consistency across the codebase.

 ## 🚀 Quick Start